 When I say pregnancy was awful I mean the whole way through.
 I guess some people are made for pregnancy, and some aren’t.
-With my pole fitness history I sooo thought I’d be one of these cool fashionable pregnant women and be poling my way through the trimesters.
+With my pole fitness history I so thought I’d be one of these cool fashionable pregnant women and be poling my way through the trimesters.
 I couldn’t have been more wrong.

 I had nausea to the extent that I was lucky if I ate one meal a day the first few months.
-I wasn’t actually throwing up but I do believe it would have been easier if I was and it stuck to the name morning sickness.
+I wasn’t actually throwing up.
+I do believe it would have been easier if I was and it stuck to the name morning sickness.
 Rather than 24/7 you’re gonna feel like you just got off the waltzers and food is the enemy sickness.
 This really wasn’t helpful when I went to New York in January, just a couple of months pregnant.
 All of those wonderful restaurants completely wasted on me.
 On top of the nausea I was exhausted beyond belief so all I wanted to do is sleep.

 The first real scare came at my 20 week scan.
 The scan showed my amniotic fluid (the water around the baby) levels were too high.
 I was referred for a consultant scan in just two days and tested for a virus called cytomegalovirus the same day (yeah stick that in your pipe and smoke it, I’ll abbreviate it to CMV from now because whose got time for that?).
 They also tested for gestational diabetes the same week.
 Both CMV and gestational diabetes can cause the extra fluid, which is called polyhydramnios.
 Naturally, I googled CMV and absolutely freaked out because all these images of severely disabled children came up.
-I was so upset, on top of these aches, pains and nausea I was now worried for my unborn childs health.
+I was so upset, on top of these aches, pains and nausea, I was now worried for my unborn childs health.
 It didn’t feel right.
-I had grown up with family members having babies, my friends had multiple babies and I was around for their pregnancies, I knew people that were pregnant when I was but they were worried, they weren’t having all of these tests.
+I had grown up with family members having babies, my friends had multiple babies and I was around for their pregnancies.
+I knew people that were pregnant when I was but they weren’t worried, they weren’t having all of these tests.
 They were blissfully happy.
 Everyone knows these things happen, but no one expects it to happen to them.
 However, after two weeks of severe anxiety (Instagram followers may recall me posting asking for prayers not knowing why – this was why) both tests came back negative (luring me into a false illusion that prayers worked).
 Happy days.
 I felt so relieved.
 This meant there was no serious reason for the increased fluid.
 There was a possibility that there was a blockage in my babys gut which was interrupting the flow of the fluid but we wouldn’t know until he was born.
 Everything else looked good, and it would just be a quick operation that we would address when the time came.
 And after two weeks of panic the negative results just made me tell myself everything was going to be okay and to stop being silly.

-But that wasn’t the end of it.
+That wasn’t the end of it.
 The high fluid levels meant that I was at high risk of early onset labour and I was only 20 weeks pregnant.
 I was told that if I had any pains, if my waters broke, if something didn’t feel right, to go straight to hospital.
-So from then we were under consultant care.
+From then we were under consultant care.
 I was seen by the consultant for scans checking the fluid levels every 2-4 weeks.
 My pregnancy being classed as high risk didn’t really phase me apart from the occasional thought in my head that would ask me why my first pregnancy had to be like this (pity party, we’ll blame that on the hormones).
 Later on, I also realised it meant I couldn’t have a home or water birth, neither of which I had ever wanted until they told me I couldn’t have one (typical).
-And then I got HUGE.
+Then I got HUGE.
 We had my baby shower at 26 weeks and I looked like I was either having twins or full term, with 3 months still to go.

 Now, with this weight came symphis pubis dysfunction (SPD).
-This meant that my flexibility I had always prided myself on had now made me victim to my ligaments and muscles being too stretchy and not tight enough to hold my hips together under the weight, which caused agony.
+This meant that my flexibility I had always prided myself on, had now made me victim to my ligaments and muscles being too stretchy and not tight enough to hold my hips together under the weight, which caused agony.
 So I was signed off my final nursing placement early (I was so close to finishing my degree I could have screamed, but I was already screaming/crying from pain so I couldn’t do both).

 After getting to the point I was taking prescribed codeine and paracetamol 4x a day with no relief, I was referred to hydrotherapy.
 Some people rant and rave about hydrotherapy, it did nothing for me.
 In fact getting to and from it actually brought on the pain.
 I was sooooo ready to have my baby.
 I remember trying to do my regular 20 minute walk to the city centre (I’m a walker, I like walking, or did, definitely didn’t at this point) and crying my eyes out when I got there with a mixture of pain and frustration that now I was stuck there because I was in so much pain, and whyyyy was I in this much painnn.
 Another memory of the pain this caused was me being sat in a car crying in pain and facetiming my mum like “it hurts, no matter what I do it hurts”.
 And then another time messaging my housemates group chat for pain relief and them bringing it to me crying in pain lying down.
 It sounds ridiculous now but I remember there being in pain if I walked, sat down or lay down, nothing made a difference.
 I feel guilty now (remember I told you that ridiculous mum guilt) but I just wanted him out.
 That being said, if you told me keeping him in there would have changed his health (it wouldn’t have FYI), I’d have kept him in there forever.